SK1Y101/sk1y101.github.io/_projects/GravProject.md

 ### The Intermediate Mass Black Hole Problem

 Since their inception a century ago, we have found a multitude of black holes spanning the very small, to the monstrously large.
-At the lowest range are stellar black holes, remnants of the largest stars whose mass is less than $10^2 M_\odot$.
+At the lowest range are stellar black holes, remnants of the largest stars whose mass is less than $$ 10^2 M_\odot $$.
 In contrast are the supermassive black holes, whose mass is sufficient to dominate the evolution of galaxies, and are thought to reside with their cores.
 Within this continuous range of known compact objects is an odd discontinuity; black holes whose mass ranges from $$ 10^2 - 10^5 M_\odot $$.

 While a handful of candidates for these intermediate mass black holes (IMBH's) have been found, only a single one has ever been confirmed.
 This object, GW190521 <d-cite key="GW190521"></d-cite>, was found on the $$ 19^{th} $$ of may 2019 following a detection trigger in multiple detectors, which was thought to result from the merger of two large stellar mass black holes.
 This merger event, characterised by a short duration and low peak frequency, sits squarely within the area that LIGO is most sensitive to, raising questions as to their observed scarcity.